bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:16:56

-Oh, but I even think that'd be, I mean, I think it'd be better is to have a partner piece of software that gathers these trace points, organizes them, keeps a historical record over time, etc.
+I even think that'd be, I mean, I think it'd be better is to have a partner piece of software that gathers these trace points, organizes them, keeps a historical record over time, etc.

 ## Using tracepoints for P2P monitoring

-Speaker 0: 00:17:04

-Etc.
 That could be quite valuable.

 Speaker 2: 00:17:06